Find the cheapest online sociology degree programs on the list below. All tuition is manually collected and verified by the OnlineU research team.

 are responsible for a number of employee-related tasks within professional organizations.
 They address numerous social issues employees face like discrimination and privacy, disseminate compensation and benefits information, and help to create a positive company culture.
 They also interview, hire, and train new employees.

-The role of is diverse.
+have a diverse role.
 They assist people in tackling the challenges of everyday life.
 They work closely with issues related to mental health, abuse, old age, and childcare, among many others.
 Daily tasks include helping clients apply for benefits, providing therapy services, researching community resources, and responding to client emergencies.

 work within the scientific realm of sociology.
 They inquire about trends in consumer behavior, market conditions, and marketing campaigns.
 Professionals collect data through surveys and polls, analyze their findings in software programs, and create useful data representations for their company or organization.
 They work in a variety of industries such as finance, publishing, and business.